 President, BBC Worldwide - Americas

-As President, BBC Worldwide – Americas, Ann M. Sarnoff is responsible for driving growth and profit across the company’s business divisions the U.S., Canada, and Latin America, which includes Los Angeles-based studios BBC Worldwide Productions and Adjacent Productions, linear and digital program sales, home entertainment, licensing, theatrical, and live events.
-She also oversees the amplification of BBC Worldwide’s global brands Planet Earth II, Doctor Who, Top Gear, Dancing with the Stars, and the natural history brand BBC Earth.
+As President, BBC Worldwide Americas, Ann M. Sarnoff is responsible for driving growth and profit across the company’s diversified business divisions in the U.S., Canada, and Latin America.
+She oversees BBC Worldwide Productions (producers of Dancing with the Stars, Top Gear America), Adjacent Productions, linear and digital program sales and co-productions, home entertainment, licensing, and live events.
+She also leads efforts to amplify BBC Worldwide’s global brands Doctor Who, Top Gear, and the natural history brand BBC Earth.

 Sarnoff holds a BS from Georgetown University’s McDonough School of Business and an MBA from Harvard Business School.
-She sits on the board of HSN, Inc., a $3B interactive multi-channel retailer.
-Sarnoff recently joined the board of Georgetown University.
-She is the vice president of The Women’s Forum of New York and the vice-chair of the advisory board of the McDonough School of Business at Georgetown.
-She also serves on the board of the Harvard Business School Women’s Association of New York, the advisory board of British American Business, and the Digital Task Force for New York Public Radio.
+She sits on the board of PayPal Holdings, Inc. and Georgetown University, and is the vice chair of the advisory board of the McDonough School of Business at Georgetown.
+She also serves on the advisory board of British American Business and the Digital Task Force for New York Public Radio.
 For the past six years, Sarnoff has been named one of the Most Powerful Women in Cable by CableFAX Magazine.
 She has two children, and lives in New York City with her husband.